-If the district is shared by more than one county, and the candidate wishes to have his/her Candidate' Statement printed in another county's Voter Information Guide, he/she must also file his/her statement and pay the cost in that county's elections office.
+IMPORTANT If the district is shared by more than one county, and the candidate wishes to have his/her Candidate' Statement printed in another county's Voter Information Guide, he/she must also file his/her statement and pay the cost in that county's elections office.
 It is possible that the cost may not be the same as Orange County's.

-NOTE: Candidates' Statements cost are calculated using the following assumptions: Two candidates per contest, two 200 OR 250 word statements per contest, a 56-page Voter Information Guide, based on registered voter counts from May 25, 2016.
+NOTE: Candidates' Statements cost are calculated using the following assumptions: Two 200- OR 250-word statements per contest, a 36-page Voter Information Guide, and based on registered voter counts from June 5, 2024.